veniamin-ilmer/diet/README.md

 ## Design

 Assume that the more diverse a plant is, the more diverse its fibers will likely be.
-Hence, to increase gut diversity, I need to eat a wide variety fiberous of foods.
+Hence, to increase gut diversity, I need to eat a wide variety of high fiber foods.
 The more varied, the better.

-In order to find "variety", I divide fiberous food based on its plant Order.
+In order to find "variety", I divide food based on its plant Order.
 [Here is a detailed table I have compiled](fiber_diversity).

 Here are my priorities when searching for food to eat for this diet: